 CAN YOU BAKE POTATOES IN AN INSTANT POT?

 If you like the idea of potatoes in an Instant Pot but you only want to bake potatoes, you can do that, too.
 An Instant Pot can hold about three pounds of potatoes at a time (but check your specific model to be sure first).
 Set the cleaned, whole potatoes on the rack and then add a cup of cold water.
 Cook on high pressure for 15-20 minutes, depending on how big your potatoes are.
 Release the pressure according to your pot’s directions.
 If you want a crispier skin, you can follow up the cooking process in the oven with a little olive oil glaze.
+You can also cook potatoes in an instant pot with beef, as seen in this Instant Pot Pot Roast recipe.

 What people are saying about this Instant Pot Chicken and Potatoes